fasih6/My_Devops_Notes/kubernetes/05-k8s-config-secrets.md

 - **Automatic syncing:** Updates in the external secrets manager are automatically reflected in Kubernetes.
 - **Auditability:** External managers often provide audit logs of secret access.

+---

 ### 🔹 How it works (high-level flow)

-1. Admin creates a **SecretDefinition** (or ExternalSecret resource) in Kubernetes:
+1. Admin creates an **ExternalSecret resource** in Kubernetes.
 2. ESO watches the ExternalSecret resource.
-3. It fetches the secret from the external secrets manager (AWS Secrets Manager in this case).
+3. ESO fetches the secret from the external secrets manager (e.g., AWS Secrets Manager).
-4. ESO creates/updates a Kubernetes Secret automatically in the specified namespace.
+4. ESO creates or updates a **Kubernetes Secret** automatically in the specified namespace.
-5. Applications can reference this Kubernetes Secret as usual (envFrom or volumeMount).
+5. Applications can reference this Kubernetes Secret as usual (`envFrom` or `volumeMounts`).

+---

-### External Secrets Operator Setup & Workflow
+### 🔹 External Secrets Operator Setup & Workflow

-Step 1: Install External Secrets Operator
+1. **Install External Secrets Operator (ESO)**
-Step 2: Create a SecretStore / ClusterSecretStore (This defines how to connect to the external secrets manager) Step 3: Create an ExternalSecret (This defines which secret to fetch from the external store and how to map it to a Kubernetes Secret.)
+   - Deploy ESO in your cluster via Helm or `kubectl apply`.

+2. **Create a SecretStore / ClusterSecretStore**
+   - Defines **how to connect** to the external secrets manager.
+   - Contains credentials, endpoint, and auth method.

+3. **Create an ExternalSecret**
+   - Defines **which secret to fetch** from the external store.
+   - Maps it to a Kubernetes Secret in a specific namespace.

+4. **ESO syncs the secret**
-Step 4: ESO syncs the secret (ESO watches ExternalSecret resources continuously.)
+   - ESO continuously watches ExternalSecret resources and updates Kubernetes Secrets automatically.

+5. **Pod consumes the secret**
-Step 5: Pod consumes the secret (Applications can use the synced Kubernetes Secret like normal: envFrom: in Deployment/StatefulSet / volumeMounts as files )
+   - Applications can use the synced Kubernetes Secret like normal:
+     - `envFrom:` in Deployment/StatefulSet
+     - `volumeMounts` as files

 ```
 AWS Secrets Manager / Vault / GCP Secret Manager